marshaky/libft/README.md

 3. **Bonus Part:** Implementing linked list manipulation functions.

 ## Note
 - Most file and function names are prefixed with `ft`.
-This stands for "Forty Two," indicating their association with 42.
+This stands for "Forty Two", indicating their association with 42.
 - The project instructions mandate that all source files be placed in the root directory.
 However, for the organization of this GitHub repository, the files are divided into subfolders.